Reading Strategies Aligned to Science of Reading

 Blending Belinda

-Blending Belinda encourages students to blend the individual sounds together in order to read the word.
+Blending Belinda encourages students to blend the individual letter sounds together in order to read new words.
 Students may also need to stretch the sounds first, before blending them.
-You can find more tips and tools for promoting blending skills in this blog post.
+Blending is an essential skill, and you can find more tips and tools for promoting blending skills in this blog post.

 Robbie Revealer

-Robbie Revealer may only be necessary if your students are struggling to blend the sounds together.
-By covering up the sounds, and then revealing the word sound by sound, students can decode the word slowly but surely.
+Robbie Revealer may only be necessary if your students are having a difficult time with simple word decoding, and need assistance to blend the sounds together.
+By covering up the individual sounds, and then revealing the word sound by sound, students can decode the word slowly but surely.

 Observant Olivia